 According to Psych Central, if your anxiety causes you shortness of breath, causing you to associate fast breathing with fear and losing control, then a rapid breathing exercise would help.
 Thus, breathing rapidly for one minute could be one of your interoceptive exposure exercises.
 The Beck Institute also states that this can help with mimicking derealization and tingling appendages.

-- Sharking your head from side-to-side to mimic dizziness and headaches.
+- Sharking your head from side to side mimics dizziness and headaches.

 - Swallowing 10 times quickly to mimic a tight throat, breathlessness, and a dry mouth.

-- Placing your head between your legs to create a feeling of disorientation and nausea.
+- Placing your head between your legs creates a feeling of disorientation and nausea.

 Craske et al. (2011) study into how interoceptive exposure treatment could help with IBS, created several exercises that could mimic the bodily sensations.
 These exercises were: